 The additional assessments approved as part of the budget, allocated amongst the Appropriators based on their percentage of OSY, are the Pomona Credit assessment of \$66,667.00, recharge debt payment assessment of \$772,770, and recharge improvement project assessment of \$0.
-Any additional approved assessments will be invoiced based on formulas Page of 44 the Assessment Package.
+Any additional approved assessments will be invoiced based on formula project assessment Package.